Advanced Primary Stroke Center

 Within hours of initial diagnosis, patients are given a personalized plan and cared for in units dedicated to stroke care so they receive the medical attention needed for the best possible outcome, as well as support for the physical, emotional and lifestyle issues related to stroke.
 If needed, inpatient or outpatient rehabilitation, including specialized neurological therapy services, is available at Spring Valley Hospital so patients can continue on their road to recovery.

-For a non-emergency referral to a physician at Spring Valley Hospital, who can help assess your risk for stroke, call our free Direct Doctors Plus referral service at 702-388-4888.
+For a non-emergency referral to a physician at Spring Valley Hospital, who can help assess your risk for stroke, call our free physician referral service at 702-388-4888.